 Staff are responsible for using the school ICT systems in accordance with the Staff Acceptable Use Policy, which they will be expected to sign before being given access to the school systems.
-All temporary staff and visitors will be required to sign an AUP.
+All temporary staff and visitors will be required to sign an AUP before using the school ICT systems.

-It is essential that all staff receive On-Line Safety training and understand their responsibilities, as outlined in this policy.
+It is essential that all staff receive on-line safety training and understand their responsibilities, as outlined in this policy.
 Training will be offered as follows:

-- A planned programme of formal On-Line Safety training will be made available to staff - All new staff should receive On-Line Safety training as part of their induction programme, ensuring that they fully understand the school On-Line Safety policy and Acceptable Use Policies - The On-Line Safety officer will provide advice / guidance / training as required to individuals as required
+- A planned programme of formal on-line safety training will be made available to staff - All new staff should receive on-line safety training as part of their induction programme, ensuring that they fully understand the school On-Line Safety Policy and Acceptable Use Policies - As per KCSIE 2024, paragraph 11, all staff will receive, upon their induction, information relating to IT systems that support safeguarding, in particular filtering and monitoring - The On-Line Safety Officer will provide advice / guidance / training as required to individuals as required